btdevdocs/btdevdocs.github.io/README.md

 ## Technology

-1. **Adopts**: actively learns and adopts the technology and tools defined by the team
+1. **Adopts**: At this step, you are actively learning and adopting the technology and tools defined by the team.
+This is the place where you are learning how best to apply internal tools and processes.
-2. **Specializes**: is the go-to person for one or more technologies and takes initiative to learn new ones
+2. **Specializes**: At this step, you are the go-to person for one or more technologies and actively taking initiative to learn new ones.
+This can take many forms, but best described as effort to be the in-house subject matter expert for a particular technology.
-3. **Evangelizes**: researches, creates proofs of concept and introduces new technologies to the team
+3. **Evangelizes**: At this step, you are actively researching and creating proofs of concept and prototypes, and working to introduce these new technologies to the team
 4. **Masters**: has very deep knowledge about the whole technology stack of the system
 5. **Creates**: designs and creates new technologies that are widely used either by internal or external teams